benante/benante/README.md

 Anyway whilst applying I' m working on a little solo projects and I look around at some online courses that could expand and improve my knowledge.

 ### 📚 I’m currently learning
 React, Next.js and Typescript to reinforce what I' ve recently learned.
-I will soon start a little course on AI to see whether I
+I will soon start a short course on AI fundamentals and see where that leads ✨!
+.

 ### 💻 OS, languages and tech